Aggregative games with bilevel structures: Distributed algorithms and convergence analysis

 (ii) To handle this problem, a new second order gradient-based distributed (SOGD) algorithm is proposed based on the primal-dual algorithm, the distributed average tracking strategy and the gradient descent algorithm.
-Particularly, the problem of estimating the term determined by the inverse of the Hessain matrix associated with the global objective function in the inner level is equivalently transformed to a quadratic optimization problem, which is solved by combining the distributed average tracking strategy and the gradient descent algorithm.
-Different from \cite{Qu} and \cite{Pu}, here the distributed average tracking strategy is employed to track the average of the Hessain matrices associated with the objective functions in the inner level.
+Particularly, the distributed average tracking strategy and the gradient descent algorithm are employed to estimate a term determined by the inverse of the Hessian matrix associated with the global objective function.
+Different from \cite{Qu} and \cite{Pu}, here the distributed average tracking strategy is employed to track the average of the Hessian matrices associated with the objective functions in the inner level.
 Moreover, in the proposed algorithm, the projected gradient strategy involving the Krasnoselskii-Mann iterative strategy is used to update players' actions in the outer level.
 While a primal-dual based distributed algorithm involving a fixed step-size is developed for players to estimate the value of aggregation by cooperatively minimizing the global objective function in the inner level.
-Combining consensus theory, convex analysis theory, and matrix theory, we prove that the actions of players and the estimate on the aggregation asymptotically converge to the SE, and the convergence rate is $\mathcal{O}(\sqrt{\ln t/t})$.
+Combining consensus theory, convex analysis theory, and matrix theory, we prove that the actions of players in the outer level asymptotically converge to the NE, and the convergence rate is $\mathcal{O}(\sqrt{\ln t/t})$.

-(iii) Considering the case where the Hessain matrices associated with the objective functions in the inner level are not available, we propose a first order gradient-based distributed (FOGD) algorithm to address the problem.
-Particularly, in the algorithm, a new distributed two-point estimate strategy is developed to estimate the product of the aggregation's gradient and the gradient of the cost function with respect to the second argument in the outer level.
-By the classical calculus, the Hessain matrices associated with the objective functions in the inner level are never used when players make decisions.
-Using the calculus theory, a linear relationship between the estimate error and the estimate parameter is established.
-Furthermore, we prove that the convergence errors of players' actions and the estimate on the aggregation to the Stackelberg equilibrium are linear with respect to the estimate parameters.
+(iii) Considering the case where the Hessian matrices associated with the objective functions in the inner level are not available, we propose a first order gradient-based distributed (FOGD) algorithm to address the problem.
+Particularly, in the algorithm, a new distributed estimate strategy is developed to estimate the product of the aggregation's gradient and the gradient of the cost function with respect to the second argument in the outer level.
+By the classical calculus, the Hessian matrices associated with the objective functions in the inner level are never used when players make decisions.
+Using the calculus theory, a linear relationship between the estimated error and the estimate parameter is established.
+Furthermore, we prove that the convergence errors of players' actions in the outer level to the NE are linear with respect to the estimate parameters.